 Other bundles to be implemented in the future include:

 - Obstetric care for women with opioid use disorder

 Any Arizona birthing facility can join the growing and engaged Arizona AIM community.

 AzHHA provides help and can connect you to the Patient Safety Bundles, AIM tools, and the AIM data portal.

 Enrollment is voluntary, and there is no cost or deadline to join.

-For more information, contact AzHHA’s Director of Care Improvement, Vicki Buchda by emailing [email protected] or calling 602-445-4311.
+For more information, contact AzHHA’s Vice President of Care Improvement, Vicki Buchda by emailing [email protected] or calling 602-445-4311.